-Radio 4 and Countryfile star Charlotte Smith, who is set to appear on Celebrity Antiques Road Trip on Wednesday, has previously opened up about a terrifying lung disease diagnosis, and how she was "in shock" after hearing the news.
+Radio 4 and Countryfile star Charlotte Smith has previously opened up about a terrifying lung disease diagnosis, and how she was "in shock" after hearing the news.

 Speaking to The Mirror about her Lymphangioleiomyomatosis (LAM) diagnosis back in 2016, Charlotte revealed she realised something was wrong after feeling breathless at her brother's wedding back in 2010.

 She explained: "I saw a specialist at London’s University College Hospital and an MRI scan identified multiple cystic air spaces in both lungs.
 They realised it was LAM.

 "LAM is the abnormal growth of smooth muscle cells, especially in the lungs, which can lead to loss of lung functions.
 In the States, it’s classed as similar to cancer but grows very slowly in comparison to lung cancer."